7 Years on the Run

 I drifted but no matter where I ended up, I felt something was missing.
 Even though, I felt free and will always cherish this part of my journey as a martial artist.
 I was lost, often comparing myself to a wandering Ronin without a master.

-In 2018, following a financially crippling year of training in the States to save my MMA career.
+In 2018, following a financially crippling year of training between Sydney (AU) and New Mexico (US) to save my MMA career.
 I transitioned into Muay Thai.

-I focused solely on succeeding in this which meant moving again and establishing Boonchu International Muay Thai Gym as my base camp.
+I focused solely on succeeding in this which meant moving again, this time to Queensland (AU) and establishing Boonchu International Muay Thai Gym as my base camp.

 When I stopped running, I started winning.

-*Ryan Halliday on Seneca's insight 'we flee from ourselves'.
-'A life of restlessness is not what we’re after.
+As Ryan Holiday states, 'A life of restlessness is not what we’re after.
 A life filled with endless activity… in the end, it is nothing.
-That’s not where meaning comes from'.
+That’s not where meaning comes from' (Holiday, Can you be still?
+2020).
+In this blog, Holiday echoes Lucretius's comment 'Thus ever from himself doth each man flee.'

-So I let everything else fall away in the pursuit of something real **it took devotion and much energy, Bruce Lee puts it best.“What more can you ask for but to be real?
-To fulfil one’s potential instead of wasting energy on actualizing one’s dissipating image”.
+"What more can you ask for but to be real?
+To fulfil one’s potential instead of wasting energy on actualizing one’s dissipating image” (Lee, Striking thoughts, pg 173).

-*** “You become.
+In her timeless classic, Margery Williams prepares her young readers for this life long journey, “You become.
 It takes a long time.
 That’s why it doesn’t happen often to people who break easily, or have sharp edges, or who have to be carefully kept.
 Generally, by the time you are Real, most of your hair has been loved off, and your eyes drop out and you get loose in the joints and very shabby.
 But these things don’t matter at all, because once you are Real you can’t be ugly, except to people who don’t understand.”
+(Williams, The Velveteen Rabbit, 1922).